-The Library and Information Technology diploma program is currently accepting applications for the Winter 2016 (January to April), Summer 2016 (May to August) and Fall 2016 (September to December) intakes.
+The Library and Information Technology diploma program is currently accepting applications for the Summer 2016 (May to August) and Fall 2016 (September to December) intakes.
 Space is extremely limited in Summer 2016, so apply now if you are wishing to start classes in May.

-To apply to any of these semesters, visit www.ufv.ca and click on the "Apply Now" note in the upper right corner.
+To apply to Summer or Fall semesters, visit www.ufv.ca and click on the "Apply Now" note in the upper right corner.

 Library Technician Post-Diploma Certificate